Website icon Xpert.Digital

 4. Inflation

-Higher prices could fuel inflation in the U.S. and force the central bank to further raise interest rates.
+Higher prices could fuel inflation in the US and force the central bank to raise interest rates further.

 5. Relocation of production facilities

-Some companies may move production to the US to avoid tariffs.
+Some companies might relocate their production to the US to avoid tariffs.

 💭❓ Criticism of Trump's approach

-Although Trump's policies are aimed at reducing the trade deficit, there are significant doubts about their effectiveness:
+Although Trump's policies aim to reduce the trade deficit, there are significant doubts about their effectiveness:

 Economic theory